LeiRoF/M2-Internship/docs/Diary.md

   - The Scanner method is definitely not usable because we need the global informations.
 Only the Hourglass method is usable among the one I presented.
 There is probably other methods that could be used but I don't know them yet.
 - Starting to follow the Fidle course on Deep Learning to figure out how to solved this kind of 3D -> 3D problem.

+## 20/02/2023

+- Started to simplify the cloud generation and drawed the models as I unterdstood them.
+Waiting the tommorow meeting with Julien to validate them.
+- Following [Fidle](https://gricad-gitlab.univ-grenoble-alpes.fr/talks/fidle/-/wikis/home) lessons about Machine Learning

 <script src="https://giscus.app/client.js"
         data-repo="Leirof/M2-Prestel-state-from-obs-ML"
         data-repo-id="R_kgDOI4ZFbQ"